babarrett/mitosis-docs/mitosis-README.md

 The neoprene has a tiny bit of give, such that any particles on the desk are absorbed, but does not compress when you try and squash it into the desk.
-It's a little tacky which stops it sliding around, and dampens key noise very well.
+It's a little tacky which stops the keyboard from sliding around, and dampens key noise very well.

 Run a sharpie along the board edges here, to colour them black to match the surfaces.